Jessica Moore (basketball): College

-Moore narrowed her college choices down to four – University of California, Los Angeles (UCLA), University of Oregon, University of Connecticut and Ohio State University.
+Moore narrowed her college choices down to four—University of California, Los Angeles (UCLA), University of Oregon, University of Connecticut and Ohio State University.
 She chose the University of Connecticut because of the family atmosphere and the high possibility of winning a National Championship.
-Once she picked a school she had to decide if she would play both volleyball and basketball or just pick one.
-She picked basketball to focus on.
+Once she'd picked a school, she had to decide if she would play both volleyball and basketball or just pick one; she picked basketball.

 The basketball team was already stacked with post players so Jessica wasn't going to get much playing time as a freshman.
 She was a medical red shirted player her first year gaining an extra year of eligibility.
-It all paid off, the Huskies won three National Championships in Jessica's years at Connecticut.
-However it would not come without some hardship.
-During the championship game (the 3rd Championship) Moore suffered a torn anterior cruciate ligament (ACL) injury in the second half of the game.
-She remained in the game finishing with 14 points, and nine rebounds despite the injury that would require surgery.
+It all paid off; the Huskies won three National Championships in Jessica's years at Connecticut.
+However, it would not come without some hardship.
+During her third national championship game, Moore suffered a torn anterior cruciate ligament (ACL) injury in the second half of the game.
+Nonetheless, she remained in the game, finishing with 14 points and nine rebounds, despite the injury that would require surgery.
 In May 2005, Moore earned her bachelor's degree in political science.